Learning Generalized Diffusions using an Energetic Variational Approach: Numerical Examples

-The training data $\{(f(x_{i,j},t_1),f(x_{i,j},t), f(x_{i,j},t_2))\}_{i,j=1}^{N,M}$ are obtained by solving the Fokker-Planck equation \eqref{eqn:FPE_generalizedDiff} in a bounded domain $\Omega=[-3,3]$ with grid size $\Delta x=0.01$ and time step size $\Delta t=0.001$ or estimating the density function $f$ from the SDE \eqref{eqn:generalized_diff} particles.
-We simulate $20$ different initial distributions $\mathcal{N}(\mu,0.2^2)$ (the mean values $\mu$ are uniformly spaced in domain $[-2,2]$ ) and choose the snapshots at $t_1=2.495$, $t=2.5$ and $t_2=2.505$ as our training data (so the observation time step size is $\delta t=5\Delta t$ where $\Delta t$ is the time step used in the Fokker-Planck solver), i.e., the hyperparameter $M=20$ in the loss function \eqref{eqn:loss_density}. {Since the loss function \eqref{eqn:loss_density} is in an integral form, it cannot be uniquely determined using a single group of density data ($M=1$).
-Therefore, we chose to use 20 groups of data ($M=20$) here.} Figure~\ref{fig:density_double-well-symmetric-quotient-potential} shows the learned potential function $\psi_{nn}$ together with the target $\psi$ for the given $\sigma(x)=\frac{1}{x^2+1}$.
-Figure~\ref{fig:particle2density_double-well-symmetric-quotient-potential} shows the learned potential function using the particle-to-density method.
-As expected, the density-based method outperforms the particle-to-density method, as the latter introduces an additional approximation error when estimating the density function.
-Even so, the particle-to-density method still yields good results and may be advantageous in high-dimensional problems, which we leave for future work.
+We choose the snapshots at $t_1=0.495$, $t=0.5$ and $t_2=0.505$ as our training data and denote the training data by $\{(f_j(x_{i},t_1),f_j(x_{i},t), f_j(x_{i},t_2))\}_{i,j=1}^{N,M}$ (so the observation time step size is $\delta t=5\Delta t$ where $\Delta t$ is the time step used in the PDE or SDE solver).
+Since the loss function \eqref{eqn:loss_density} is in an integral form, the potential function $\psi$ cannot be uniquely determined using a single group of density data ($M=1$).
+Therefore, we choose to use multiple groups of data here.
+Figure~\ref{fig:noiselessData_potential_density-based} shows the learned potential function $\psi_{nn}$ using the density-based method described in Sec.~\ref{sec:density-based} alongside the target $\psi$ for the given $\sigma(x)=\frac{1}{x^2+1}$, with $M=2,5,10,20$ groups of data.
+As expected, the performance of our method improves as the number of data groups increases.
+Figure~\ref{fig:noiselessData_potential_particle2density} shows the learned potential function with the same values of $M$ but using the particle-to-density method ($5,000$ particles for each $j$) described in Sec.~\ref{sec:particle-to-density}.
+For the same value of $M$, the density-based method outperforms the particle-to-density approach that incurs additional approximation error during the density estimation step.
+Nevertheless, the particle-to-density method still produces satisfactory results and may offer advantages in high-dimensional settings—an aspect we leave for future investigation.

+To further assess the robustness of our method, we examine its performance under varying levels of observation noise.
+We emphasize that this observation noise in the training data is {\em not} related to the physical noise in the SDE \eqref{eqn:generalized_diff}.
+For illustration, we focus on the density-based method.
+The clean training data $\{(f_j(x_{i},t_1),f_j(x_{i},t), f_j(x_{i},t_2))\}_{i,j=1}^{N,M}$ is convoluted with a Gaussian kernel with zero mean and varying standard deviations.
+In this case, we generate $M=15$ groups of data for training.
+The resulting learned potential functions $\psi_{nn}$ for different noise levels are shown in Figure~\ref{fig:noisyData_potential_density-based}.

+Next, we introduce a possibly more practical metric to evaluate the learned potential $\psi_{nn}$ in certain real-world applications.
+We compute the numerical solution to the FPE \eqref{eqn:FPE_generalizedDiff} with the learned potential $\psi_{nn}$, denoted by $f_{nn}$, and compare with the true density $f$ by measuring the relative difference in $L_2$-norm, i.e.,